Nitrokey/nethsm/docs/clustering.md

 In general, any operation that modifies state, will modify state for every node.

 This include the backup **restore** operation, which works as before.
 Note that restoring a large backup may overwhelm the cluster for a while, while the node applying the restore forwards changes to the others.
+Note also that this operation remains compatible with backups made on previous versions of the NetHSM.

 The only exceptions to this (i.e. data which are not shared but instead node-specific) are config data and the domain store:
 - TLS certificates